anthonyrozmajzl/anthonyrozmajzl.com/content/post/yet-another-reason-to-privatize-the-police.md

 The first serious issue with government police is that they are [under no legal obligation to protect you](https://mises.org/power-market/police-have-no-duty-protect-you-federal-court-affirms-yet-again), according to Supreme Court cases *DeShaney vs. Winnebago* and *Town of Castle Rock vs. Gonzales*.

 Much of the looting and rioting in Minneapolis has gone unchecked simply because the police are not there to subdue it, leaving citizens to fend for themselves as their businesses are all but burned to the ground.
-And in only a matter of days, a frighteningly [extensive](https://bringmethenews.com/minnesota-news/a-list-of-the-buildings-damaged-looted-in-minneapolis-riots) number of buildings had been freely pillaged by Minneapolis rioters.
+And in only a matter of days, a frighteningly [extensive](https://bringmethenews.com/minnesota-news/a-list-of-the-buildings-damaged-looted-in-minneapolis-riots) number of buildings have been freely pillaged by Minneapolis rioters.

 How can it be that the men and women whose job it is to protect our communities, defend our property, and stop criminal activity can simply walk away and cease to provide the services for which we are all forced to pay, especially when these services are most needed?
 Who else can Minneapolis store owners call when their state-sponsored law enforcement fails to show up?